venkat1707/anz-hybrid-labs/Guide/_index.md

 #### The Logon scripts

-- Once you log into the _ArcBox-Client_ VM, multiple automated scripts will open and start running.
+- When the lab environment was first created, multiple automated scripts were run to pre-configure the Hyper-V environment.
 These scripts usually take 10-20 minutes to finish, and once completed, the script windows will close automatically.
-At this point, the deployment is complete.
+These scripts should have finshed by the time to connect, however if you see the scripts running, please allow them time to complete.
+If the scripts are still running or you see any errors, please discuss with yout guide.

   ![Screenshot showing ArcBox-Client](./automation.png)